kvmoore/Kens-knowledge-base/content/index.md

 ---
 ## Adding new pages

 You can add more pages to your website by adding more Markdown files to the `content/` folder.
-Take a look at [[About new docs]] to learn more.
+Take a look at [[Creating new docs]] to learn more.